Yugendaran/WDM_EXP4/README.md

-### EX4 Implementation of Cluster and Visitor Segmentation for Navigation patterns.
+### EX4 Implementation of Cluster and Visitor Segmentation for Navigation patterns

-### DATE: 09/03/2024
+### DATE: 11/03/2024

-### AIM:
-To implement Cluster and Visitor Segmentation for Navigation patterns in Python.
+### AIM: To implement Cluster and Visitor Segmentation for Navigation patterns in Python.
 ### Description:
 <div align= "justify">Cluster visitor segmentation refers to the process of grouping or categorizing visitors to a website,
   application, or physical location into distinct clusters or segments based on various characteristics or behaviors they exhibit.